reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 </p>

 ### Dialogue File:
 1. We start with a video file or a movie from which we want to extract dialogues.
 Through a transcription process, we convert the auditory speech of the characters into text.
-This transcribed dialogue will serve as the primary input for our analysis.
+This transcribed dialogue will serve as the primary input for our analysis. this is mainly done with AzureSpeech2SRT.py that can perform speaker diarization to recognize different speakers from audio.
 2. Then we insert the transcribed dialogue into the GPT model, alongside Bartholomew's definitions of attachment styles from the article - Attachment styles among young adults: A test of a four-category model (1991).
 3. The model calculates the probability of each piece or segment of dialogue or text for each of the four  attachment styles.
 The number of segments is predefined (less segments = analysis of more text per segment).
 4. We instruct the model to produce a specific output.
 In this case, for each piece of dialogue or text, we want the model to assign each speaker or character a probability (from 0 to 1) for each attachment style.
 A score of 1 means that the dialogue perfectly matches a particular attachment style, and 0 means that there is no match at all.